bioconnector/workshops2015/lessons/shell/shell-intro.md

 **EXERCISE 5**

 Do each of the following using a single `ls` command without navigating to a different directory.
-  -	List all of the files in `/bin` that start with the letter 'c
+  -	List all of the files in `/bin` that start with the letter 'c'
   -	List all of the files in `/bin` that contain the letter 'a'
   -	List all of the files in `/bin` that end with the letter 'o'